DormantLogician/equal-language-concept/doc/Structure.md

 In this example, an anonymous variable that accepts a capture is used.
 Variables may have captures just like labels.

-Variables are used to create number category definitions.
+Variables are used to create number category definitions - they must begin with a lowercase letter.

 #### 1.3 Integer
     2